abhi3700/starting-react/README.md

 ![](img/react-github-pages-deploy.png)

-From now on, you can view the output with the changes made deployed to the github pages url.
+From now on, you can view the output with the changes made deployed to the github pages url with the commands `$ npm run deploy`.

 ## Available Scripts